It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Troubled, but Cute: Definitely was this in his younger years.

 - Trauma Conga Line: He indirectly got James and Lily killed after they're all betrayed by their close friend Peter Pettigrew, realizes this, then realizes that his friend Remus (who Sirius had begun to think was Voldemort's spy) was the man he should have trusted, and that his own complete blindness to the kind of person Peter really was allowed him to be outwitted by him and set up for the murders of three of his closest friends (including Peter himself.)
 His response to this is to go completely hysterical, which doesn't help his case any (or at least it wouldn't have, had he gotten a trial.)
 No one believes him, and he promptly spends the next twelve years or so in Azkaban (where you have the joy literally sucked out of you by dementors, not that Sirius at that point would have made for a very appetizing meal.)
 And then he is rather abruptly killed off before his name is cleared or he even actually gets to do much good.
-The woman who killed him was his cousin who, had Sirius not lost their duel via his suicidal overconfidence, maybe wouldn't have gone on to kill several other characters before she was finally stopped (including his second cousin / the wife of his closest living friend, leaving his third cousin an orphan who never knew either of his parents.)
+The woman who killed him was his cousin who, had Sirius not lost their duel via his suicidal overconfidence, maybe wouldn't have gone on to kill several other characters before she was finally stopped (including his first cousin once removed/ the wife of his closest living friend, leaving his first cousin twice removed an orphan who never knew either of his parents.)
 We will not even count him being ostracized by his family (even though his younger brother died after having a heel-face turn Sirius never found out about) since he considered this to be one of the best things that ever happened to him.
 And he never gets be a guardian to Harry like both of them wanted him to.
 Damn.